 The COVID-19 Pathway: A Proposed Oral-Vascular-Pulmonary Route of SARS-CoV-2 Infection and the Importance of Oral Healthcare Measures

-Graham Lloyd-Jones1*, Shervin Molayem2, Carla Cruvinel Pontes3, Iain Chapple4
+Graham Lloyd-Jones1*, Shervin Molayem2, Carla Cruvinel Pontes3 and Iain Chapple4

 1Consultant Radiologist, Salisbury District Hospital, United Kingdom, Director of Radiology Masterclass